webdriverio/selenium-standalone/docs/API.md

 ## set selenium-standalone version as node env parameter

-You can set `process.env.SELENIUM_VERSION=3.141.59` before starting selenium-standalone Default values are here: [lib/default-config.js](../lib/default-config.js)
+You can set any version by `process.env.SELENIUM_VERSION=3.141.59` before starting selenium-standalone
+Default values are here: [lib/default-config.js](../lib/default-config.js)